ryanmitchell/docs-1/content/collections/pages/building-a-widget.md

 This will automagically create a class in `app/Widgets` and a Vue component in `resources/js/components/widgets`.

-The PHP class is responsible for returning the Vue component:
+The PHP class is responsible for returning the Vue component and any props:

 ```php
 // app/Widgets/LocalWeather.php